tmichoel/bayonet/README.md

 Messages:

+2017-10-10 : Documentation added to all functions, type "help function_name" on the Matlab prompt to see more.
 2017-09-26 : Preprint posted.
-Toolbox documentation in progress.